 Pecan-Crusted Fish Fillets cooked to flaky perfection is my new favorite seafood dish.
 With fresh grouper fillets coated in crunchy, buttery pecans and crispy panko, this easy recipe delivers maximum flavor with minimum effort.

-With only six primary ingredients, pecan-crusted grouper is simple to prepare and ready in minutes.
+With only six primary ingredients, Pecan-Crusted Grouper like my Blackened Mahi-Mahi recipe is simple to prepare and ready in minutes.
 Like my Pecan Crusted Chicken recipe, it is unbelievably delicious and perfect for either a casual dinner or special occasion.

 You can even prep the fish fillets ahead of time, so you don’t have to spend all your time in the kitchen when entertaining guests.